illinoistech-itm/jhajek/itmt-430/project-tutorials/application-automation-deployment-with-secrets/Readme.md

 ## Overview

-What are we trying to solve in this document and sprint-03?
+What are we trying to solve in this document and sprint-02?
 We are reinforcing a few concepts regarding security, deployment, automation, and repeatability.
 This brings new questions:

 * How do we dynamically configure secrets in our application?
   * Can you name some secrets your application has?
   * Can you name components that have or need a secret value?
-* How will we know the IP addresses of our frontend and backend systems when they have an epehemeral DHCP address?
+* How will we know the IP addresses of our frontend and backend systems when they have an ephemeral DHCP address?
   * Why do we have multiple networks?
 Why can't we just put everything on the public network or localhost?
 * How to we preseed our database with tables and data?
 * How do handle HTTP connections through a load-balancer?